microsoft/symphony/orchestrators/WORKFLOW.md

 ### Plan

-this stage plans the execution of IAC code and estimated the scope of the chages.
-It initializes the IAC tool selected, run plan/what-if commands to detect the change scope, and publish the results of the planning as an artifact.
+This stage plans the execution of the IAC code and estimates the scope of the changes.
+It initializes the IAC tool selected, runs plan/what-if commands to detect the changing scope, and publishes the planning results as an artifact.

 ```mermaid
 flowchart LR